Slow Machine

-Slow Machine is an 2020 American thriller film, directed by Joe DeNardo and Paul Felten, from a screenplay by Felten.
+Slow Machine is a 2020 American thriller film, directed by Joe DeNardo and Paul Felten, from a screenplay by Felten.
 It stars Stephanie Hayes, Chloë Sevigny, Scott Shepherd, Eleanor Friedberger, Ean Sheeny and Emily Tremaine.

 Slow Machine had its world premiere at the International Film Festival Rotterdam on January 23, 2020, and was theatrically released on June 4, 2021, by Grasshopper Film.